 NOBULL may be a fledgling company, but they’ve created quite an impression for us and other consumers of the CrossFit universe.
 Seeing as how they’re obviously in their developing years, they still have time to learn and improve in the coming years.

 And given the tremendous products that they’ve already released, it may only be a matter of time before they’re duking it out with the top dogs in Nike and Reebok.
-Their popularity and success is certainly going up and is on the right track.
+Their popularity and success are certainly going up and are on the right track.
 But if they can improve their design game, then we no doubt are certain that their shoes will end up in just every gym on the planet.